connexcs/docs/docs/report.md

 This report displays metrics for a specific number.
 It is particularly useful if you get a complaint about people dialing a specific number.
 Select the number and define the time frame (max 6 months) to generate a list of all calls for that number, along with call details.
 Click **`Numbers`** to search for multiple numbers.

 ## Schedule Report
 Set a Schedule to email the Breakout Report at designated intervals.
-To schedule a breakout report, click the **`+`** icon.
+To schedule a breakout report, click the :material-plus: icon.

 &emsp;![alt text][schedulereport]